 Stem cells reproduce at a rapid rate and have the potential to replace different cell types in the body.
 Adult stem cell therapy is a breakthrough procedure in regenerative medicine and is designed to aid in the restoration of dying tissues in the body.
 Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.In stem cell therapy treatment for PD, the stem cells are collected, enriched, and administered in order to replace the dying nerve cells in the brain.
 These advancements in the treatment of Parkinson’s Disease work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.

 Recent research of PD and related dementias brings upon new treatments for those battling the disease.
-These treatments have shown potential improvements with the following symptoms:
+Stem cell treatment for Parkinson’s disease has shown potential improvements with the following symptoms:

 - Enhanced behavior and mood